-The Fairfax, Ohio, woman recently received a letter from the FTC informing her that it's freezing the assets of her student loan servicing company, Mission Hills Federal of San Diego.
+The college graduate recently received a letter from the FTC informing her that it's freezing the assets of a debt relief firm that she thought was her student loan servicing company, Mission Hills Federal of San Diego.

 "The Federal Trade Commission was closing them down because they say it was a student loan scam," she said.

 But that's not the worst part.
-Now the US Department of Education tells her it will take her tax return or garnish her wages to get the money she owes.
+Now the US Department of Education told Morris that it would take her tax return or garnish her wages to get the money she owes.

-"Now Student Loans wants to take my tax return," she said, "because I owe $2,000.
-And they are going to take my tax return this year."
+"Now Student Loans wants to take my tax return because I owe $2,000, and they are going to take my tax return this year," she said.

 Warning signs of a loan servicing scam

-So what are the warning signs that your loan company may not be on the up and up?
+So, what are the warning signs that a loan company may not be on the up and up?

 Nerdwallet.com says warning signs of a loan repayment scam are: